matter-labs/zksync-dapp-portal/README.md

     npm run dev:node:docker
     ```
   Check the console output to find started Portal URL and open it in your browser (usually http://localhost:3000)

 ---
+## Connecting to Hyperchain

+To use Portal with your ZK Stack Hyperchain, follow the instructions in this [README](./hyperchains/README.md).

+---
 ## Development